4odin/simple-text-editor/Readme.md

-# Stone Age Text Editor
+# Simple Text Editor in Odin

 This is considered as a personal exercise to get into the Osin programming, and what can be considered better than re-creation of a old style text editor 😅